Riot Games details new Act Rank system for ‘Valorant’

-Riot Games had revealed that it will introduce a new rank system to its online tactical shooter, Valorant.
+Riot Games has revealed that it will introduce a new rank system to its online tactical shooter, Valorant.

 Senior producer Ian Fielding announced the new system, called Act Rank, on the official Valorant website.
 Act Rank will not replace the current Match Rank system, but will instead act as an ongoing history of past rank placings per Act, which launch every two months.